We take a look at the best Bluetooth meat thermometers for BBQ and grilling in this list of reviews and buying guide

 A brand-new phone will work better than models that are 3 or 4-years old.
 Some of the poor reviews that you see online come from people with older, incompatible phones.

-You can learn more about the best wifi thermometers available today in our roundup.
+You can learn more about the best wireless Wi-Fi thermometers available in our roundup.

 Wi-Fi vs. Bluetooth BBQ Thermometers